weihezhai/ETU/similarity/topsim/README_filter_paths.md

 ## Output Format

 The output is a JSONL file with the same structure as the source file, but with an additional field `filtered_path_by_relation_similarity` containing only paths that include one of the top k relations.
+If no paths match the top k relations, the original paths are used instead.
+This ensures that `filtered_path_by_relation_similarity` is never empty.

 ```json
 {